Daniel Rodimer: Assault accusations

 Rodimer has been accused three times of assault but has no convictions.
 After an arrest on charges of battery in 2010, Rodimer entered a deferred prosecution agreement.
 In that agreement he admitted to committing the offense, and upon completion of a six-week anger management training course the charge was dropped.
 He was also accused of assault in 2011 and 2013, according to records from the Collier County (Florida) Sheriff's Office; however, in both cases no charges were filed.

 Murder allegation

 On March 6, 2024, an arrest warrant was issued for Rodimer on an open murder charge in Las Vegas in connection with the death of Chris Tapp in Las Vegas the previous October.
-Tapp was himself convicted of murder but later exonerated and served two decades in prison before being exonerated.
+Tapp was himself convicted of murder but later exonerated after serving two decades in prison.
 Rodimer surrendered to police the following day.
 Rodimer has pleaded not guilty to the charge.
+Rodimer's motion to dismiss the murder charge was denied by a Nevada appeals court in April 2025.
+In November 2025, Rodimer's murder trial was scheduled for June 2026.